mouseman22/stuff/README.md

 # Stuff

-A collection of over 200 bookmarklets, for staying off task in school
+A collection of  ~400 bookmarklets, for staying off task in school

 ## Installation